tcboni/Authentication/README.md

 ## PART V: Checking Password Strength

-First, you'll want to read this small article for a reality check: [The 500 most common passwords](http://www.whatsmypass.com/?p=415)[The 500 most common passwords]
+First, you'll want to read this small article for a reality check: [The 500 most common passwords](http://www.whatsmypass.com/?p=415)

 Okay, so maybe the list isn't the *canonical* list of most common passwords on *any* system *anywhere ever*, but it's a good indication of how poorly people will choose their passwords when there is no enforced policy in place.
 Plus, the list looks frighteningly close to home when you compare it to publicly available analyses of recently stolen passwords.

 So: With no minimum password strength requirements, 2% of users use one of the top 20 most common passwords.
 Meaning: if an attacker gets just 20 attempts, 1 in 50 accounts on your website will be crackable.

 Thwarting this requires calculating the entropy of a password and then applying a threshold.
-The National Institute of Standards and Technology (NIST) [Special Publication 800-63](http://en.wikipedia.org/wiki/Password_strength#NIST_Special_Publication_800-63)[Special Publication 800-63] has a set of very good suggestions.
-That, when combined with a dictionary and keyboard layout analysis (for example, 'qwertyuiop' is a bad password), can [reject 99% of all poorly selected passwords](http://cubicspot.blogspot.com/2012/01/how-to-calculate-password-strength-part.html)[reject 99% of all poorly selected passwords] at a level of 18 bits of entropy.
-Simply calculating password strength and [showing a visual strength meter](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/)[showing a visual strength meter] to a user is good, but insufficient.
+The National Institute of Standards and Technology (NIST) [Special Publication 800-63](http://en.wikipedia.org/wiki/Password_strength#NIST_Special_Publication_800-63) has a set of very good suggestions.
+That, when combined with a dictionary and keyboard layout analysis (for example, 'qwertyuiop' is a bad password), can [reject 99% of all poorly selected passwords](http://cubicspot.blogspot.com/2012/01/how-to-calculate-password-strength-part.html) at a level of 18 bits of entropy.
+Simply calculating password strength and [showing a visual strength meter](https://blogs.dropbox.com/tech/2012/04/zxcvbn-realistic-password-strength-estimation/) to a user is good, but insufficient.
 Unless it is enforced, a lot of users will most likely ignore it.

-And for a refreshing take on user-friendliness of high-entropy passwords, Randall Munroe's [Password Strength xkcd](https://xkcd.com/936/)[Password Strength xkcd] is highly recommended.
+And for a refreshing take on user-friendliness of high-entropy passwords, Randall Munroe's [Password Strength xkcd](https://xkcd.com/936/) is highly recommended.

 ## PART VI: Much More - Or: Preventing Rapid-Fire Login Attempts

-First, have a look at the numbers: [Password Recovery Speeds - How long will your password stand up](http://www.lockdown.co.uk/?pg=combi&amp;s=articles)[Password Recovery Speeds - How long will your password stand up]
+First, have a look at the numbers: [Password Recovery Speeds - How long will your password stand up](http://www.lockdown.co.uk/?pg=combi&amp;s=articles)

 If you don't have the time to look through the tables in that link, here's the list of them: